Tesqopa: Modern history

 The town received many Assyrian Christian refugees from Baghdad and Mosul in the wake of the sectarian violence in the 2000s.
 On 23 April 2007 a car bomb that targeted the village resulted in more than 25 deaths, mostly civilian Assyrian Christians and Yazidis.
 Later, the insurgent group Jamaat Ansar al-Sunna claimed responsibility for the bombing and uploaded a video of the operation.

 In early August 2014, Islamic State of Iraq and Syria (ISIS) militants captured Tesqopa after heavy fighting.
 But on 17 August 2014 the Kurdish Peshmerga retook Tesqopa.
 After this, the local Christian Assyrians were then able to restore the crosses atop their vandalized churches.

-ISIL militants overran the town during dawn on 3 May 2016 however they were driven out of the town by Peshmerga fighters later in the day.
+ISIS militants overran the town at dawn on 3 May 2016; however, they were driven out by Peshmerga fighters later that day.

+The village was liberated after combat operations from the Iraqi Ground Forces, the Peshmerga, the US coalition in Iraq, and the Nineveh Plain Protection Units.

+Post-ISIS

 By 2017, several hundred families had returned to the town and the parish church was functioning again.
 The Hungarian government assisted in rebuilding the destroyed homes of 991 Christian families.
+In the years since, only 20% of Tesqopa's original Assyrian population have returned.

+In September 2020, a news release from the Assyrian Policy Institute revealed that the government of the Kurdistan Region of Iraq had been blocking access to a route connecting Tesqopa and Batnaya since March, purportedly to slow the spread of COVID-19.
+The road was previously closed by KRG forces following the 2017 Kurdistan Region independence referendum, but was reopened the following year due to pressure from US officials.